everactive/network-manager/docs/configure-cellular-connections.md

-After executing these commands, NetworkManager will automatically try to bring up the cellular connection whenever ModemManager reports that the modem has registered (the state of the modem can be checked with the previously introduced command “sudo modem-manager.mmcli -m <N>”).
+After executing these commands, NetworkManager will automatically try to bring up the cellular connection whenever ModemManager reports that the modem has registered (the state of the modem can be checked with the previously introduced command “sudo modem-manager.mmcli -m &lt;N&gt;”).
 When done successfully, NetworkManager will create routes for the new network interface, with less priority than Ethernet or WiFi interfaces.
 To disable the connection, we can do: